 Bitcoin as a store of value

-Back when bitcoin was first created, individual ‘coins’ had no intrinsic value.
-What they were worth was negotiated, with one person once offering 10,000 bitcoins for a couple of pizzas.
-Over time, though, as more uses for the currency have been created and it’s grown more popular, bitcoin’s value has risen in turn.
-While a single bitcoin was worth pennies in 2010, today it’s worth more than $13,000, having peaked at more than $19,000 at the end of 2017.
+Back when Bitcoin was first created, individual ‘coins’ had no intrinsic value.
+What they were worth was negotiated, with one person once offering 10,000 Bitcoins for a couple of pizzas.
+Over time, though, as more uses for the currency have been created and it’s grown more popular, Bitcoin’s value has risen in turn.
+While a single Bitcoin was worth pennies in 2010, today it’s worth more than $6,000, having peaked at more than $19,000 at the end of 2017.

-For this reason, over the past few years and most notably in 2017, people have begun to see bitcoin as a store of value.
-Although extremely volatile compared to more typical systems like stocks, shares, or gold, bitcoin has become a popular way for people to invest their money and for some, it’s paid dividends.
-Those who purchased bitcoin at the start of the year saw a near 20-fold return on their investment throughout it, leading some to suggest that bitcoin could be worth seven figures by 2020.
+For this reason, over the past few years and most notably in 2017, people have begun to see Bitcoin as a store of value.
+Although extremely volatile compared to more typical systems like stocks, shares, or gold, Bitcoin has become a popular way for people to invest their money and for some, it’s paid dividends.
+Those who purchased Bitcoin at the start of 2017 saw a near 20-fold return on their investment throughout it, leading some to suggest that Bitcoin could be worth seven figures by 2020.

 It is important to note that this extreme optimism has given rise to a lot of uninformed investment in what is still a relatively unproven digital medium.
 It is far closer to gambling in terms of its potential for financial gain and loss, and there have been many sad stories of people losing huge sums during big downturns in the currency’s value.